kristinemlarson/gnssrefl/README.md

 **Examples using RINEX 3:**

 If your station name has 9 characters (lower case please), the code assumes you are looking for a RINEX 3 file.
-However, my code will store the SNR data using the normal 4 character name. *You must install the gfzrnx executable that translates RINEX 3 to 2 to use RINEX 3 files in my code.* <code>rinex2snr</code> currently only looks for RINEX 3 files at CDDIS (30 sec) and UNAVCO (15 sec).
-There are more archive options in <code>download_rinex</code> and someday I will merge these.
-If you do have your own RINEX 3 files, I use the community standard, that is upper case except for the file extension (which is rnx).
+However, my code will store the SNR data using the normal 4 character name. *You must install the gfzrnx executable that translates RINEX 3 to 2 to use RINEX 3 files in my code.*
+<code>rinex2snr</code> currently supports RINEX3 for 30 second data at :

+- unavco
+- cddis
+- bev
+- bkg
+- ga

+The caveat is that UNAVCO is set to 15 sec because that is mostly what is there.
+If you don't know where your data are, you can try <code>-archive all<code>, which should try all archives in sequence.
+I believe the default archive is cddis.

 <code>rinex2snr onsa00swe 2020 298</code>

 <code>rinex2snr at0100usa 2020 55</code>

-<code>rinex2snr mkea00usa 2020 290</code>
+<code>rinex2snr pots00deu 2020 298 -archive bkg</code>

+<code>rinex2snr mchl00aus 2022 55 -archive ga</code>

+RINEX 3 has a file ID parameter that is a nuisance.
+If you know yours, you can set it with <code>-stream R</code> or <code>-stream S</code>.
+Because I think it is an annoying thing, I look for both files without you having to set it.

 The snr options are mostly based on the need to remove the "direct" signal.
 This is not related to a specific site mask and that is why the most frequently used